Environmental information

 The Group uses water resources mainly for the provision of production processes, as well as in small quantities for other economic needs and for the water supply to external consumers.
 In accordance with the Water Resources Atlas of the World Resources Institute, Latvia is in a low to low-medium water stress zone, therefore, there are no specific water consumption restrictions and no areas with increased water stress are identified in the water consumption data.
 The amount of surface and/or groundwater consumption is specified in the permits of each facility.
 The Group's water consumption balance includes surface water, groundwater, and tap water.

-In 2021, a total of 2.5 million m3 of water was consumed, of which 98% is surface and groundwater, which is obtained in the low-medium water stress zone.
-Of the water used for operations in 2021, 95% was surface water, 3% groundwater and 2% tap water.
-The largest consumer of surface water is CHPP-2, which consumed 2.4 million m3 of water in the reporting year, 88% of which was cooling water.
-CHPP-2 consumption is mainly influenced by the operating modes of the generation units and the amount of energy generated.
-The largest consumers of groundwater are CHPP-1 and CHPP-2, which have used 28 thousand m3 each of groundwater, respectively, for the preparation of heating network feedwater.
+In 2023, a total of 1.9 million m3 of water was consumed, of which 98% is surface and groundwater, which is obtained in the low-medium water stress zone.
+In the structure of water consumed for operations in 2023: 92.5% was surface water, 5.2% – groundwater and 2.3% – piped water.
+The largest consumer of surface water is CHPP-2, which consumed 1.7 million m3 of water in the reporting year, 87% of which was cooling water.
+Consumption of CHPP-2 is mainly influenced by the operating modes of the production facilities and the amount of energy generated.
+The largest consumers of groundwater are CHPP-1 and CHPP-2, which have used 31.6 and 30.3 thousand m3 of groundwater, respectively, for the preparation of heating network feedwater.

 Surface water Underground water Supply system water Total